lewis6991/async.nvim/CONCURRENCY_MODEL.md

   local background = vim.async.run(function()
     -- Long-running background work end):detach()

   -- Parent completes without waiting for background end)
 ```

-But detachment should be used sparingly.
-The default structured approach catches more bugs.

 ## Stackful Coroutines and Function Coloring